dhuppenkothen/machine-learning-tutorial/_episodes/05-DecisionBoundaries.md

 {: .challenge}

 Hopefully you've found and drawn some features on a graph that separate at least some of the types of sweets out all right.
-If they only separate out one type of sweet from the rest, but not the others from each other, that's fine for now.
+If they only separate out one type of sweet from the rest, but not the others from each other, that's fine, too.

-When we look at the graph, we can fairly immediately see whether different types of sweets end up in the same corner of the graph, or if they end up in different corners.
-Our brain can easily parse the blank spaces between clusters of sweets, and because we also know which sweets are which, we can easily evaluate whether we've found features that separate out the different types of sweets well.
+When we explore the graph, we might recognize whether different types of sweets end up in the same corner of the graph, or if they end up in different corners.
+Our brain can generally parse the blank spaces between clusters of sweets, and because we also know which sweets are which, we can easily evaluate whether we've found features that separate out the different types of sweets well.
 But how does a computer do this?